adityabisht02/BetterPoll-Backend/README.md

 3) Run npm i to install dependencies.

+4) Create a database "betterpoll" and run the initialiseDB() function to create tables for users and admins.

 4) Run nodemon index to start the server.

 Rough idea of the backend :